vendia/blog/posts/2022-05-02-what-is-real-time-data-sharing.md

 Selecting any platform provider, including one that assists with a mission-critical outcome like real-time data sharing, is a significant decision.
 The next section expands on the requirements for a complete data sharing solution, and establishes vendor selection criteria that can be used in the process of evaluating alternatives.

-#### Blockchains, an Anti-pattern

-One category you don’t see in the list above is “blockchains”.
-Given that some blockchains (such as Ethereum) purport to be “world computers”, why aren’t they included in the list of real-time data sharing mechanisms?

-Simply put [finish]

 ### Platform and Vendor Requirements for Real-time Data Sharing Solutions

 Sharing both operational and analytical data is a critical element of IT technology stacks.
 But how do you know what to look for in a platform?
 First, there are some key foundational questions to ask:

 #### Does the platform understand the data it carries?

 Unlike Mulesoft and other “dumb pipe” solutions that are ignorant of the data being carried, having the platform understand the data means it can also ensure that data is consistent, correct, and up to date everywhere it flows.
-This key difference shifts many of the conventional operational and security challenges of handling data from individual applications and IT teams back onto the platform provider.  \
+This key difference shifts many of the conventional operational and security challenges of handling data from individual applications and IT teams back onto the platform provider.
-Key vendor questions:  \
+Key vendor questions:
-Does the solution include automatic API generation from a customer-supplied data model?  \
+Does the solution include automatic API generation from a customer-supplied data model?
 Are the APIs strongly typed and able to reject invalid information up front?

 #### Can the platform store data and consistently replicate it across companies, clouds, geographies, and tech stacks?

 This might seem like table stakes aren’t able to span clouds, companies, or different geographies without extraordinary amounts of development and operational work.

 #### Does the platform include built-in data access controls?